What Is a Landing Page?

 - Add a Google Plus button into your ad.

-These tips will help you when designing your landing pages to get effective results that attract a variety of audiences.
+These tips will help you when designing your landing pages for your website to get effective results that attract a variety of audiences for your business.